Paraffin Ingredients …things you should know

 - Uneven Surfaces!
 Uneven surfaces will cause the melted wax pool and flame to heat up one side more than the other causing for an uneven burn which will cause for a weakening of one side, which will make a slope and cause the dripping of wax down the candle.

-- Hold it!
-Never place a burning candle (including T-lite with aluminum cup) directly on any surface without correct holder.
-Use an inflammable dish never place directly on wood or synthetic material.
-Votives and T-lites are designed to completely liquefy when burning.
-Remove metal clip once fully burned.
-With pillar candles placing a plate underneath that is slightly larger will catch any possible spillage due to draft, uneven balance, not pushing in sides after candle has cooled down, bumping candle or blowing out of candle.
+- Hold it – HEAT resistant Surface only or place candle containers on a heat resistant inflammable plate or bowl!
+Never place a burning candle (including candles that are in a silver or plastic T-lite cups, candle metal tins or glass jars) directly on any surface unless it is a HEAT resistant surface, if you would put a hot pot from your stove onto this surface it is heat resistant.
+NEVER place burning candle in it’s hot container directly on wood or synthetic material.
+Votives and T-lites are designed to completely liquefy when burning therefore use a heat resistant holder.
+With all candles if you choose to place on non heat resistant surfaces like a wood desk or counter, place a inflammable bowl or plate underneath the container, that is slightly larger than container that way you will en sure that the heat from the candle container will not burn an area that is NOT heat resistant.
+Especially with beeswax pillars the plate will catch any possible spillage due to draft, uneven balance, not pushing in sides after candle has cooled down, bumping candle or blowing out of candle.
 Suggest also not to leave a candle where it is close to an edge which if there is a incident will not accidentally spill onto furniture or floors.

 - Bloem free!
 Beeswax candles may be stored for long periods of time without deterioration because of the stability of the beeswax.
 However, over time some of the low melting point components in the wax may migrate to the surface and give the candle a frosty or antiqued appearance.
 This is called “bloem” and is easily removed by wiping the candle with a cloth or your warm hands.